 (metformin hydrochloride) Oral Solution

-RIOMET (metformin hydrochloride oral solution) is an oral antihyperglycemic drug used in the management of type 2 diabetes.
-Metformin hydrochloride, USP (N,N-dimethylimidodicarbonimidic diamide hydrochloride) is not chemically or pharmacologically related to any other classes of oral antihyperglycemic agents.
-The structural formula is an shown:
+Riomet (metformin hydrochloride oral solution) is an oral antihyperglycemic drug used in the management of type 2 diabetes.
+Metformin hydrochloride, USP (N,Ndimethylimidodicarbonimidic diamide hydrochloride) is not chemically or pharmacologically related to any other classes of oral antihyperglycemic agents.
+The structural formula is as shown:

-Metformin hydrochloride, USP is a white crystalline powder with a molecular formula of C4H11N5•HCl and a molecular weight of 165.63.
+Metformin hydrochloride, USP is a white crystalline powder with a molecular formula of C4H11N5•HCl and a molecular weight of 165.62.
 Metformin hydrochloride, USP 2.0 g is soluble in 20 mL of water.
 The pKa of metformin is 12.4.
 The pH of a 1% aqueous solution of metformin hydrochloride is 6.68.
+It is freely soluble in water; slightly soluble in alcohol; practically insoluble in acetone and in methylene chloride.

-RIOMET contains 500 mg of metformin hydrochloride per 5 mL and the following inactive ingredients: Cherry flavor, hydrochloric acid, potassium bicarbonate, purified water, saccharin calcium, and xylitol.
+Riomet (Cherry Flavor) contains 500 mg of metformin hydrochloride, USP per 5 mL and the following inactive ingredients: Artificial cherry flavor, hydrochloric acid, potassium bicarbonate, purified water, saccharin calcium, and xylitol.

 What are the possible side effects of metformin (Fortamet, Glucophage, Glucophage XR, Glumetza, Riomet)?